Wildlife rehabilitation: Process

 Each individual animal admitted is given a unique record no matter if they came in with a group of other individuals, their life stage and even if they arrive at the center dead.
 After arrival a physical exam is performed to find the full extent of the injuries, these exams can be performed by veterinarians or rehabilitation center staff members.
-When an animal is admitted specific variables are recorded, these variables include scientific species name, age, sex (if applicable), exact location found and the reason they were admitted.The reason for admittance often doesn't match up with the actual reason the animal is in distress and in need of assistance.
+When an animal is admitted specific variables are recorded, these variables include scientific species name, age, sex (if applicable), exact location found and the reason they were admitted.
+The reason for admittance often does not match the actual reason the animal is in distress and in need of assistance.
 One often example of this is when people bring in 'orphaned' animals, particularly birds, with no visible injuries, but when admitted are found to be cat or dog attack victims based on internal or hidden injuries.

 Often in records the individuals brought in are separated into general taxonomic groups, which are often birds (columbiformes, raptors, passerines, waterfowl, etc.), mammals (large mammals, small herbivores and small carnivores), rabies vector species (bats, raccoons and striped skunk), reptiles (turtles, snakes, and lizards) and amphibians (frogs and salamanders), and unknown.